Resale Flat Renovation Cost in Singapore

 Can I start with a working budget before full measurement?

 Yes.
-Photos, floor plan and a defect shortlist usually allow a useful first-pass budget path.
+Photos, floor plan and a defect shortlist usually allow a useful first-pass budget direction.